 Actions / timing: a) News releases - high-profile news releases and all news releases related to Gaelic are circulated in both Gaelic and English.
 All news releases relating to Gaelic issued in both Gaelic and English, as with high profile news releases with relevance to Gaelic.
 Two general (not Gaelic-specific) news releases per annum to be translated into Gaelic b) Social media - Gaelic content distributed regularly through social media, working towards fully bilingual social media.
 Gaelic incorporated in social media content on a regular (at least monthly) basis c) Website - Gaelic content available on the National Park website, with emphasis given to the pages with the highest potential reach; working towards fully bilingual website.
-In those geographical locations in which the percentages or numbers of d) Corporate publications - produced in Gaelic and English, with priority given to those with the highest potential reach and impact.
+In those geographical locations in which the percentages or numbers of Gaelic speakers is greater in the community, this will be expected as standard.

+Key pages of the existing National Park website translated into Gaelic; further work to be progressed in 2024-25 as part of our website redevelopment project d) Corporate publications - produced in Gaelic and English, with priority given to those with the highest potential reach and impact.
 Forewords to all corporate publications translated into Gaelic, with full translation available for all publications on request.
 Third edition of the Gaelic Language Plan provided in both English and Gaelic e) Language - a process is in place to ensure that the quality and accessibility of Gaelic language in all corporate information is high.
 Clear process in place via the Park Authority's Communications team, utilising the services of reputable Gaelic translation services f) Exhibitions - opportunities to deliver public exhibitions bilingually or in Gaelic should be explored on a regular basis, with priority given to those with the highest potential impact.
 The Park Authority does not directly organise many public exhibitions; however, where we do so we commit to exploring the appropriate use of Gaelic